Yoga Philosophy, Spirituality and Meditation

 "Is yoga a religion?
 It is and it is not.
 In religion you have to believe something but in yoga you have to experience what you want to believe".
 Yogi Bhajan.

 Yoga includes an incredibly broad collection of ideas and practices.
 It is not a religion, but its origins as a collection of practices to explore the human condition developed in the context of Indian religious culture.
 There are at times significant parallels and connections with both Hinduism and Buddhism, but it doesn't exactly belong to either. ( In my opinion).
 There are also atheist strands of Indian philosophy.

-I know Christians, Buddhists and Humanists who practice and teach yoga.
+I know Christians, Hindus, Buddhists and Atheist Humanists who practice and teach yoga.
 They all find that their core values are generally consistent with those in yoga.
 At its heart it is an inclusive practice that requires no belief system, just curiosity, an inquiring mind and a willingness to try the practices.